uniba-mi/rdftex/README.md

 - The import functionality allows to import research contributions from a SciKG in LaTeX documents via custom import commands
 - The export functionality allows to export original research contributions from LaTeX documents to a SciKG via custom export commands

-This repository contains the proof-of-concept implementation of RDFtex as proposed in the RDFtex paper as well as other sources.
+This repository contains the proof-of-concept implementation of RDFtex and other sources as proposed in the RDFtex papers (https://link.springer.com/chapter/10.1007/978-3-031-16802-4_3).

 ## MinSKG